BGZStephen/coding-with-stephen-js-challenges/challenges/basics/is-it-a-palindrome/instructions.md

 # Is it a palindrome

 The challenge is to complete the function `isAPalindrome`.
-The function takes one one argument, a string and returns `true` if the string is a palindrome (the same forward as backwards).
+The function takes one argument, a string and returns `true` if the string is a palindrome (the same forward as backwards).

 Example: `isAPalindrome("ollo")` would return `true`